International Vacuum Diecasting Engineer

 Provision of technical support to designers, buyers, producers and finishers of diecastings.

-My vacuum technique really does work.
+My vacuum technique really does stop gas problem porosity.

 VACUUM TECHNIQUE DEVELOPMENT HISTORY